 6. Line your Trench – Stomp down the dirt when you’re finished digging and line it with your geotextile or drainage cloth.

 7. Add the Bottom Layer of Gravel – Pour 1-2 inches of drainage gravel along the entire length of your trench.
-Use the gravel to even out any uneven spots in the earth (creating a flat bottom for the pipe to lay on), making sure you have an inch of gravel at all places.
+Use the gravel to even out any uneven spots in the earth (creating a flat bottom for the pipe to lay on), making sure you have at least an inch of gravel at all places.